BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 In *The Thin Red Line* we can observe the soldiers which are *thrown* onto a Pacific island in World War II and are aware of the thin line between *Being* and *Nothing*.
 Nowhere in Malick's works is the transitory nature of the world more thoroughly explored than in this movie.
-Theses soldiers struggle with existential questions and anxiety because they are forcefully confronted with death; they imagine their life from the end---what Heidegger called *Vorlaufen zum eigenen Tode*.
+These soldiers struggle with existential questions and anxiety because they are forcefully confronted with death; they imagine their life from the end---what Heidegger called *Vorlaufen zum eigenen Tode*.
 The American and Japanese soldiers as well as the Melanesian people caught in the middle of a conflict represent a reminder of our constant vulnerability to the collapse of our way of life, i.e., our existential fragility of human worlds.
 For the philosopher Dreyfus the film is a concrete and historical example of the freedom of *Dasein* at work, a clear example of the groundless ground of human action.